WojciechMatuszewski/programming-notes/aws-stuff.md

 - this is where **ALB tries to rebalance spread of instances between AZs**.

-* this event is quite important since **ALB can exceed for a brief period of time the maximum instances within given group**.
+* this event is quite important since **ALB can exceed, for a brief period of time, the maximum instances count within given group**.
 This is **due to the fact that new instances are launched first (without terminating the old ones)**.

 #### Target Groups